Last updated on August 30th, 2022

-Bohemian interiors boast of a rich color scheme, a bend towards ethnic styles and the use of a wide range of patterns.
+Bohemian interiors boast a rich color scheme, a bend towards ethnic styles, and the use of a wide range of patterns.
 It forms an ideal design choice if you’re someone who believes that home décor should be individualized and should have a character of its own

 Let’s look at a few key elements that make a bohemian décor what it is, right from using vintage furniture to opting for lanterns and light fittings with a Moroccan touch.

 The most important thing about a bohemian home is the bold color scheme.
 The colors you can choose from would be deep maroon, purple, electric blue, hot pink, and a bright sunny yellow.
 It’s these colors that provide most of the visual appeal.
 This can be done with a wall painted in a bold color, an accent wall with colorful wallpaper, upholstery done up in a bright color, or even a window treatment that uses bright and vibrant hues.
 It’s important that you choose items with multiple color combinations and patterns.

 The next thing you can do is to mix the patterns on the fabrics that you choose.
 Bohemian décor borrows a lot from the cultures of Latin America, Africa, and India.
 This is why using ethnically rich fabrics to give a space visual appeal is a great idea.
 This could mean adding silk throw pillows on the couch or on the bed, or a few Moroccan-style floor cushions to the mix.
 The ultimate aim here would be to create an authentic bohemian look.

 The type of lighting that you choose plays an important role in Bohemian décor.
 A lava lamp kept on a low stool in a corner of the living room would do the trick.
 So will a disco ball hung from the ceiling.
 Remember it’s how well each aspect of the décor merges with one another, which gives a space a Bohemian look and feel.